 Chapter 13 is referred to as a reorganization or repayment plan.
 This type of bankruptcy works to resolve debts by letting the debtor propose a plan to pay the debts he owes from his creditors.
 The only way he can be eligible for this is to prove that he has an income that exceeds his expense.
 Currently, most people are encouraged to file this type of bankruptcy because of the new requirement of the new bankruptcy law which is that a person must attend a credit counseling session conducted by credit counseling agencies.
 These agencies provide the repayment plan for you so indirectly influencing you to file a chapter 13.

 If you want to know how to file personal bankruptcy for free or at least at very minimum cost then I can suggest a few ways in which you can achieve this.
 The first thing you can do to cut cost in filing your bankruptcy is doing it all by yourself.
 This is hard work and most likely will take you time to get things done.
 Also, adding to the problem is the risk that you might make a mistake preparing your papers.

 The best thing I can suggest you can do is to hire a petition preparer or a bankruptcy lawyer to prepare your papers.
 This way, mistakes can be avoided.
 You just pay their flat fee and then you do the rest of the work.
 You do not have to spend a lot of money when you file bankruptcy.
-For more support on how to file bankruptcy, visit the link below.

 Bankruptcy Exemptions – What Things Can You Claim As An Exemption When Filing?